xssed/owlcache/README.md

 ```

 ## Run
 * Note that the owlcache.conf file should be in the same directory as the main program
+* Set the <Pass> option in the configuration file owlcache.conf.

 Linux
 ```shell